-Over the last two decades or so, HR as a function has been changing due to the rapid transformation in the business environment and technology.
+Over the last two decades, HR has been changing due to the rapid transformation in the business environment and technology.
 We believe that the COVID-19 pandemic will accelerate the transformation of HR.
 Let’s take a look at the key trends in HR for 2021 and beyond:

 Many organizations have lagged in adopting modern HR practices and technologies.